vecora/ds-vecora/docs/themes.md

 | Corporate | `theme-corporate`  |
 | Sales     | `theme-sales`      |

-Theme classes can be applied any box, and applies to everything inside that box, but not the box itself.
+Theme classes can be applied to any box, and applies to everything inside that box, but not the box itself.
 To apply the theme to a whole page it must be applied to the `html` element, like so:

 ```html
 <html lang="en" class="theme-dark">